misterorion/misterorion.com/content/posts/lambda-update-ami.md

 ## Lambda function

-The Lambda is blunt-force Python.
+The Lambda itself is blunt-force Python.
 My favorite!

 1. Accept a trigger from CloudWatch Events (a `cron` expression).
 2. Check the SSM parameter for the latest-and-greatest ECS-optimized AMI ID.